Watts Bar Reservoir

 Chlorophyll

-Chlorophyll rated “fair” at the forebay and mid-reservoir monitoring locations.
+Chlorophyll in 2022 rated “poor” at the forebay and “fair” at the mid-reservoir monitoring location.
 This is consistent with most previous years; however, summer average chlorophyll concentrations have fluctuated through time, resulting in “fair” and “poor” ratings at both locations.
 Similar to dissolved oxygen, weather conditions, particularly the timing and amount of rainfall, and the related changes in runoff are major factors in the variation observed from year to year.

 Fish

-The fish assemblage rated “fair” at the forebay and “good” at the mid-reservoir and both inflow monitoring locations.
-Historically, the fish assemblage at all four locations has rated in the “fair to good” range.
-In 2018, the diversity and abundance of fish observed at each location were consistent with long-term averages.
-A total of forty-seven different species was observed reservoir-wide.
-Overall, fish composition was dominated by a few species such as bluegill, gizzard shad, bluntnose minnow, and spotfin shiner.
-Black redhorse (a species generally intolerant of poor water quality) also were present in high numbers at the Clinch River inflow monitoring location.
+The fish community rated “good” at the four locations this indicator is monitored.
+Historically, the fish community has rated “good” at the Tennessee River inflow and in the “good to fair” range at the other monitoring locations.
+In 2022, the diversity (number of species) and abundance of fish observed at each location were consistent with historical samples.
+A total of forty-three species was observed in 2022.
 Fish health was assessed a “good” rating with low incidences of disease and parasites.

 Bottom life

-Bottom life rated “fair” at the forebay and Clinch inflow, “good” at the mid-reservoir, and “poor” at the Tennessee inflow.
-Scores for bottom life in 2018 were similar to those of recent years at each monitoring location except the Tennessee River inflow.
-In prior sampling years, “poor” ratings became common for the Tennessee inflow due in part to the difficulty of obtaining samples of substrate.
+Bottom life in 2022 rated “good” at the mid-reservoir, “fair” at the Tennessee and Clinch inflow locations, and “poor” at the forebay.
+The ratings in 2022 were similar to those of recent years at each monitoring location except the Tennessee River inflow.
+Historically, the Tennessee inflow has routinely received a “poor” rating due in part to the difficulty of obtaining samples of substrate.
 Substrate conditions suggested that this sample reach had been scoured and was likely composed mostly of bedrock, which is not conducive to many organisms.
-In 2016, the Tennessee River inflow monitoring location was moved approximately one mile upstream from its previous location, and the bottom life obtained a “fair” rating.
-In 2018, this location rated “poor”.
-A variety of organisms was collected (mussels, clams, snails, and caddisflies) but in very low numbers.
-The limiting factor is likely the substrate, which was composed mostly of gravel and sand.
-In this high-velocity river reach, these substrates likely are shifting.
+In 2016, the Tennessee River inflow monitoring location was moved approximately one mile upstream from its previous location and has since rated “fair” three of the last four sampling years.

 Sediment